mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/build-odata-apis.md

 ## 7 Versioning {#versioning}

 Reliable versioning is important for APIs.
 Client applications should trust your API not to make any incompatible changes that will cause the client app to malfunction.
-Any change you make to an API should always be backwards-compatible.
-Breaking changes can only be introduced in new APIs, offering your clients a period of time where they can migrate from the old version to the new version.
+Any change you make to an API should always be backwards-compatible, though backwards-incompatible changes can be made in a new major version.
+Breaking changes can only be introduced in a new major version, offering your clients a period of time where they can migrate from the old version to the new version.
 This means you need to the ability to run 2 versions of the same API side by side.

 With OData, similar to REST APIs in Mendix, you have full control over how you define your versions.
-By default, Mendix suggests to use [semantic versioning](https://semver.org/), adding the major version number to the URL.
+By default, we suggest using [semantic versioning](https://semver.org/), adding the major version number to the URL.

 If you need to introduce breaking changes, duplicate the entire OData service and change the major version: